COVID-19 Emergency Funding for Students

-Submit the online application found here.
+The online application will be available again on Aug.
+3, 2020.
 Funding will be awarded on a case-by-case basis and is limited to the amount of funds available.
 The Office of Financial Aid will review and then approve or deny applications.
 If additional items are needed, a representative from KCC’s Office of Financial Aid will contact you through your KCC email address.
 Processing may take up to two weeks, pending the number of applications received.

 Please make sure your address is updated with KCC.
 If you are approved, a check will be mailed to you.